mjhea0/programming-exercises/README.md

 30. Using jQuery and CSS, create new .js and .css files (prob30.css and prob30.js, respectively) so that when a user clicks on a button, the background color of the page will change.
 Use the HTML code in the corresponding folder.
 You do not have to edit the file.
 31. **Mad Libs**: Using HTML, CSS, and jQuery, create a mad libs game.
 Use an HTML form to take user input.
 Display the results however you'd like.
 Get creative.
 32. Create a simple to-do list using jQuery.
 Make sure the user can remove the items.
 33. Create an app that pulls in your Github repos using AJAX.
-PUSH it to Heroku.
+PUSH it to Heroku (using static files).
 Document the PUSH process. [http://git-ajax.herokuapp.com/](http://git-ajax.herokuapp.com/)